uikit/uikit-site/docs/pages/card.md

 ### Horizontal alignment

-When using the `.uk-card-media-left` or the `.uk-card-media-right` class, you also need to add the `.uk-cover-container` class from the [Cover component](cover.md).
-Add the `uk-cover` attribute to the image element and use the [Grid](grid.md) and [Width](width.md) components to achieve the actual alignment.
+The `.uk-card-media-left` or the `.uk-card-media-right` classes are to to reset border radius or similar where necessary.
+They don't create the actual layout.

+To do that, you could for example add the `.uk-cover-container` class from the [Cover component](cover.md).
+Add the `uk-cover` attribute to the image element and use the [Grid](grid.md) and [Width](width.md) components to achieve the alignment.
 Create a `<canvas>` element with your image's width and height, so that it will retain its dimensions, if the grid stacks on smaller viewports.
+This is just one way of creating a side by side layout.

 ```html
 <div class="uk-card uk-card-default uk-child-width-1-2" uk-grid>